armortal/protobuffed/README.md

 All dependencies are stored in a `.protobuffed` directory in the folder where Protobuffed is executed.

+Each subfolder named after the key name in your dependencies' configuration.

-For custom dependencies, if you want binaries to be included in the execution $PATH, they must be located in a `bin` folder in the dependency folder.
+For custom dependencies, if you want binaries to be included in the execution path, they must be located in a `bin` folder within the dependency folder (e.g. `.protobuffed/<YOUR_DEPENDENCY>/bin`)

 ## Contributing